-LSC4021 1st supervisory unit 4 units
+LSC4021 1st supervisory unit 4 units LSC4022 2nd supervisory unit 4 units

-LSC4022 2nd supervisory unit 4 units
+Spiritually Integrative Psychotherapy Track: Usually starting after 24 units of coursework is complete, students serve for 24 consecutive months as Residents at The Clinebell Institute for Pastoral Counseling and Psychotherapy (TCI).
+Students must have completed the prerequisite one unit of CPE in a program accredited by the Association of Clinical Pastoral Education, Inc., with an evaluation acceptable to the professors in the field.
+The sequence of courses is started only in the fall semester and students normally register for the course Spiritually Integrative Psychotherapy Residency as follows:

-LSC4023 3rd supervisory unit 0 units
+First Residency Year

-Spiritually Integrative Psychotherapy Track: Usually starting after 12 units of coursework is complete, students serve for 24 consecutive months as Residents at The Clinebell Institute for Pastoral Counseling and Psychotherapy (TCI).
-Students register for the course Spiritually Integrative Psychotherapy Residency as follows:
+LSC4044 Fall 4 units

-LSC4044 Fall 1st semester 4 units
+LSC4045 Spring 4 units

-LSC4045 Spring 2nd semester 4 units
+LSC4046 Summer 0 units

-LSC4046 Summer after 2nd semester 0 units
+Second Residency Year

-LSC4047 Fall 3rd semester 0 units
+LSC4047 Fall 0 units

-LSC4048 Spring 4th semester 0 units
+LSC4048 Spring 0 units

-LSC4049 Summer after 4th semester 0 units
+LSC4049 Summer 0 units